-Adult Dose for VIREAD ORAL POWDER:
+Indications for VIREAD ORAL POWDER:

-<35kg: not established.
+Test for HBV and HIV-1 infection prior to initiation.
 May use tabs or oral pwd (if unable to swallow).
-Mix oral pwd with 2–4oz of soft food not requiring chewing (eg, applesauce, baby food, yogurt). ≥12yrs (≥35kg): HIV or HBV: 300mg once daily.
+Mix oral pwd with 2–4oz of soft food not requiring chewing (eg, applesauce, baby food, yogurt).
+HIV or HBV (≥35kg): 300mg once daiy.
 Renal impairment: CrCl 30–49mL/min: 300mg every 48hrs; CrCl 10–29mL/min: 300mg every 72–96hrs; hemodialysis: 300mg every 7 days or after a total of 12hrs of dialysis; CrCl <10mL/min: not recommended.

 Nucleotide analogue (HIV-1 and HBV reverse transcriptase inhibitor).